 For our competition ribs, we use St Louis cut spare ribs.
 These are spare ribs that have the rib tips removed and are more uniform in shape.
 Rib tips (also called brisket) are full of cartilage, and on a competition rib, we only want to use the bone, so we purchase St Louis cut.

 A perfect rib is bursting with flavor – plump, moist, and tender.
-Achieving that magical rib is not really magic, it is a combination of proper cooking technique and cooking them to the perfect doneness.
+Achieving that magical rib is not really magic.
+It is a combination of proper cooking technique and cooking them to the perfect doneness.
 There is no right or wrong technique really, as long as you get great results.
 So I won’t try to tell you that this is the only way – it’s just the way that works best for me.
-And, for me, the goal is to get great smoke flavor, a nice brown caramelized flavor crust on the meat, and then cook them until they are perfectly tender.

 I do this in two stages.
 During the first stage, I want to build up that flavor and color on my ribs, and for the second stage, I want to cook them until they are tender without allowing them to lose any moisture.